metalbear-co/mirrord.dev/content/docs/managing-mirrord/monitoring/index.md

 _functional logs are available from operator version 3.80.0 / Chart version 1.3.2 and are currently WIP, meaning it can change_

-There are logs which we set on info level for building dashboards/integrations above, and tend to keep the interface stable.
+The following logs are written with log level `INFO`, and can be used for dashboards within monitoring solutions in order to monitor mirrord usage within your organization:

 Log messages:
 - Copy Target